Eddie Rocket’s sales increase more than 12%

 The two companies employed a total of 807 staff with wage and salary costs of €16.5 million.

 Eddie Rockets opened its first 1950s-style diner experience in Dublin in 1989 and most of the group’s restaurants are franchised.
-The chain now has over 50 outlets including the “Rocket’s” brand which was launched in 2014.
+The chain now has more than 50 outlets including the “Rocket’s” brand which was launched in 2014.

 Similar to the group’s’s main restaurants, Rocket’s promises a faster dining experience but was positioned to appeal to millennials.